eecs-330/winter2020/pages/project/components.md

 * [JavaScript & REST](../lectures/16lecture)

 ## <i class="fas fa-trademark"></i> Branding
 Professional websites typically use branding to provide a consistent visual experiences that users come to associate with a particular company or product.
 Branding is not only nice design that follows standard design principles; the colors, fonts, logos, and visual organization of a well-branded webpage come together to form a coherent visual experience.
-Developing a brand is complex, and companies often use other branding toolkits and commitments to guide their designs.
-For this project, your branding should meet the following requirements at a minimum:
+Developing a brand is complex, and companies often use other branding toolkits and paradigms (e.g. "material design," "flat design") to guide their designs.
+For this component, your branding should meet the following requirements at a minimum:

-* Choose a branding protocol to follow (e.g. one of the protocols listed below).
-If you want to use a branding protocol not listed here, check with your peer mentor first.
+* Choose one of the branding approaches listed below, which you will use as a model to inform your own.
+If you want to use an approach not listed here, check with your peer mentor first.
-* Apply your selected branding protocol to design the colors, fonts, and visual layout of your web application.
+* Use your selected branding inspiration as a guide for designing colors, fonts, widgets, and visual layout of your web application.
-* Write a document (3 pages max) that describes how your design follows your chosen branding protocol, including screenshots.
+* Write a document (3 pages max) that describes your websites, values, branding approach, and inspiration, including screenshots.

 ### Examples
-Examples of branding protocols:
+Examples of branding approaches:

 {:.link-menu}
 * <a href="https://material.io/design/" target="_blank">Google's Material UI</a>